Kremlin dismisses talk Putin has back trouble

 “The chief is not well,” said one of the sources, who spoke on condition of anonymity.
 Another said Putin had been seen recently wearing a back brace.

-“No one has announced this formally, but everyone knows that foreign visits are being canceled because of his illness,” one said.
+“No one has announced this formally, but everyone knows that foreign visits are being cancelled because of his illness,” one said.

-Peskov denied the visits had been canceled.
+Peskov denied the visits had been cancelled.
 He said the visit to India would take place on the set date in late December and “no other dates have been officially announced”.

 A judo black belt, Putin has in recent years been filmed riding bare-chested on a horse, diving in the Black Sea, skiing in the Caucasus and fighting wildfires from an airplane.